eliasecchig/mlops_template_bqml_e2e/README.md

         AS SELECT * FROM tx.feature_table
 ```

-You can notice that variables like `model_name` or the `max_iterations` are parametrised in the SQL query.
+You can notice that the name of the model or the variable for `MAX_ITERATIONS` are parametrised in the SQL query.
 This allows the user to control these parameters directly in the [configuration file](fraud_detector/training/config.yaml) for the training pipeline to reduce duplication of logic.

 ```yaml